 Brad Berg (Toronto)

 Brad Berg is a partner at Blake, Cassels and Graydon LLP and leads the litigation group in Toronto.
-He has a broad practice, including international arbitrations, and is a board member of The Advocates’ Society.
-Both Brad and his spouse Brian Rolfes are proud graduates of the U of S College of Law.
-Brad also has a Master of Laws from the University of Toronto and taught trial advocacy for six years at Osgoode Hall Law School.
+He has a broad practice, including international arbitrations, and is past president of The Advocates’ Society.
+Brad and his spouse Brian Rolfes are proud graduates of the U of S College of Law and both clerked at the Saskatchewan Court of Appeal.
+Brad has a Master of Laws from the University of Toronto and taught trial advocacy for six years at Osgoode Hall Law School.

 Gerda Bloemraad (Calgary)

 Gerda Bloemraad was born and grew up in the Netherlands.
 She graduated in 1968 with a Master of Laws from the University of Leiden and worked for a while for the Dutch ministry of justice.
 After living in Spain, Thailand, England, Greece and Toronto, Gerda and her family moved to Saskatoon in 1981, where she completed her Bachelor of Arts degree at the U of S. At the age of 45, she was accepted into the College of Law.
 After graduating in 1993 and her call to the bar in 1994, Gerda worked in private practice in Saskatoon, but moved in 1996 to Toronto where she was an in-house counsel for a gold mining company.
-She retired in 2006 and relocated to Calgary where she has been an active volunteer with serveral non-for-profits and was president and chair of the board of the Calgary Immigrant Woman’s Association for five years.
+She retired in 2006 and relocated to Calgary where she has been a director on various boards and an active, enthusiastic volunteer with several non-for-profit organizations.

 Gary Bugeaud (Calgary)